MikeD123/Stuff/Distributed Accomplishable Intents/README.md

 ### Distributed Accomplishable Intents
-#### tl;dr - We’re should aim to turn the address bar into a search engine.
+#### tl;dr - We should aim to turn the address bar into a search engine.
 Encoding the function calls and search terms for desired outcome into a natural language system.

 If you are looking for a simple mental model think of it this way…